juxor/afaq/markdown/secH3.md

 or the crushing of the 8 hour day movement after the Haymarket police riot of 1886).
 As Martov argued correctly:

-> _ "The theoretic possibility [of peaceful reform] has not revealed itself in reality.
-But the sole fact that he admitted such a possibility shows us clearly Marxs opinion, leaving no room for arbitrary interpretation.
+> _"The theoretic possibility [of peaceful reform] has not revealed itself in reality.
+But the sole fact that he admitted such a possibility shows us clearly Marx's opinion, leaving no room for arbitrary interpretation.
 What Marx designated as the 'destruction of the State machine' . . . was the destruction of the **military and bureaucratic apparatus** that the bourgeois democracy had inherited from the monarchy and perfected in the process of consolidating the rule of the bourgeois class.
-There is nothing in Marxs reasoning that even suggests the destruction of the **State organisation as such** and the replacement of the State during the revolutionary period, that is during the dictatorship of the proletariat, with a social bond formed on a **principle opposed to that of the State.** Marx and Engels foresaw such a substitution only at the end of a process of 'a progressive withering away' of the State and all the functions of social **coercion**.
+There is nothing in Marx's reasoning that even suggests the destruction of the **State organisation as such** and the replacement of the State during the revolutionary period, that is during the dictatorship of the proletariat, with a social bond formed on a **principle opposed to that of the State.** Marx and Engels foresaw such a substitution only at the end of a process of 'a progressive withering away' of the State and all the functions of social **coercion**.
 They foresaw this atrophy of the State and the functions of social coercion to be the result of the prolonged existence of the socialist regime."_ [**Op.
 Cit.**, p.
 31]

 It should also be remembered that Marx's comments on smashing the state machine were made in response to developments in France, a regime that Marx